FAQs

 For negligence claims, there is also a 12 year long stop limit which means that after 12 years, you can no longer claim.

-The law in relation to time limits is complex.
+The law in relation to time limits is as you can see, complex.
 If you do miss a time limit you can sometimes get an extension of time to commence proceedings from the court.
 Again, the rule is different depending on the different type of accident you may have.

 The best thing to do is to be aware that time limits do exist and to contact a Lawyer who specialises in personal injury as soon as possible if you think you may have a claim.